verbb/super-table/README.md

 * Matrix

 ...and many more.
-Field Manager can handle just about any FieldType, the above are simply those that have been tested.
+Super Table can handle just about any FieldType, the above are simply those that have been tested.

 ## Roadmap